Teaching About Complex Systems

 - References: a broad collection of books, journal articles, and other references about complex systems in the geosciences or about teaching complex systems thinking

-- Do you have a resource (teaching activity, course, visualization, reference, or other) to recommend?
-Please share a resource.
+Do you have a resource (teaching activity, course, visualization, reference, or other) to recommend?
+Follow the links below to share